zenorocha/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/security/web-application-firewall.md

 The DXP Cloud Public Load Balancer
 ([Layer 7](https://www.nginx.com/resources/glossary/layer-7-load-balancing/))
-gives internet access to the environment's services via proxied HTTP(S) connections.
+gives internet access to the environment's services via proxied HTTP(S) connections using TLS (1.0 to 1.2) protocol.
 Each load balancer has a static IP that can be used to set up custom domains.
 HTTP(S) load balancing can absorb and protect from IP spoofing and large SYN flood attacks.
 This functionality is built-in to DXP Cloud and does not require user configuration.